mrecker/Intro_data_analysis_in_R/index.md

     2. add the 1st and 2nd elements of `myvec`
     3. multiply the 1st, 3rd and 5th element of `myvec`
     4. assing the first four elents of `myvec` to a new vector call `myvec_new`
-    5. using the above defined vectors `x` and `names`, assign a name with the corresponding age (matched by index, i.e. 1. name to the 1. number), such that a message "Neil is 2 years old" is printed out.   </div></div>
+    5. (advanced) using the above defined vectors `x` and `names`, assign a name with the corresponding age (matched by index, i.e. 1. name to the 1. number), such that a message "Neil is 2 years old" is printed out.   </div></div>

 <button id="displayTextunnamed-chunk-14" onclick="javascript:toggle('unnamed-chunk-14');">Show: Solution</button>